It’s been a while since my last post – 5 months and 4 days, to be exact.

 This anxiety feels heightened in the digital era.
 It’s easier than ever to get noticed as an artist, thanks to the magic of blogs, YouTube, Facebook, and Twitter.
 Once you push something of interest or maybe even a little value out into the online world, there is a relatively good chance that someone will see it, like it, share it – and instantly, there is another person, or two or three, or a few thousand who know who are and want to see what you can do.

 The relative success of In Defense of the Dance Major got me thinking about the relationship between dance and digital media in general.
-Everyday, my Facebook feed is overwhelmed by viral dance media: “10 Things You Should Be Thinking About in Ballet Class,” “50 Pieces of Advice from an Older Dancer,” “Watch This 8 Year Old Do More Pirouettes with a Single Preparation Than You Could Ever Hope to Do in your Entire Dance Career Combined, Including the 2 Years in High School when You were Nailing Quadruples on a Regular Basis,” “Check Out this So You Think You Can Dance Routine that Looks Suspiciously Like Every Other So You Think You Can Dance Routine but with a More Recent Song and More Backflips.”
+Everyday, my Facebook feed is overwhelmed by viral dance media: “10 Things You Should Be Thinking About in Ballet Class,” “50 Pieces of Advice from an Older Dancer,” “Watch This 8 Year Old Do More Pirouettes with a Single Preparation Than You Could Ever Hope to Do in your Entire Dance Career Combined, Including the 2 Years in High School when You Thought You Were Really Killing It as a Ballerina,” “Check Out this So You Think You Can Dance Routine that Looks Suspiciously Like Every Other So You Think You Can Dance Routine but with a More Recent Song and Backflips.”
 These articles and videos fill up Facebook walls and Twitter feeds for a day or a week before slipping off into the digital netherworld, perhaps reappearing randomly a few months later, but otherwise fading into our Clouds and our hard drives, or maybe even our short-term memories if they were really, really good.